cokolele/terraria-player-parser/readme.md

 JavaScript based Terraria player character file parser for Node.js

-\- supports only characters generated in 1.3.5.3
+\- supports only characters created in 1.3.5.3

 Feel free to contribute 🧙